Tuesday, October 16

 Marsh Land Shoreline Protection – Buoyancy Compensated Erosion Control Modules

 Austin Huang, Ph.D, P.E., LG, D.GE, F.ASCE, Principal, Merit Engineering

 Discover the Buoyancy Compensated Erosion Control Module (BCECM) system that was custom designed for the Louisiana Shoreline Marshland.
 Hear how it has reduced wave energy and controlled shoreline erosion and loss or shore lands.

 Statement on the Long-Term Flow Rate of Multi-linear Drainage Geocomposites to Landfill Leachate

 Pascal Saunier P. Eng., Business Development Manager – East, AFITEX-Texel Geosynthetics inc.

-Tubular drainage geocomposites permit to increase the performance of landfill leachate collection systems and limit the hydraulic head on both primary and secondary liner systems.
-This presentation reviews the results of long term biological and hydraulic conductivity testing on tubular drainage geocomposites carried out in Europe, Africa and USA with the Geosynthetic Institute.
+Examine the Geosynthetic Institute’s testing on Multi-linear drainage geocomposites designed to increase the performance of landfill leachate collection systems and limit the hydraulic head on both primary and secondary linear systems.

 GCL- Not only a Clay Layer in between Geotextiles